redstrate/docs.xiv.zone/content/executable/ffxiv.md

 ---
-title: "ffxiv.exe"
+title: "Client (ffxiv.exe)"
 ---

-This is the actual game executable, and theres two versions - one for DX9 and DX11.
-You'll almost always be using the DX11 version, called `ffxiv_dx11.exe`.
+This is the game client executable.

+{{< note "There are two separate executables for DirectX 11 and DirectX 9.
+The DX11 version is named `ffxiv_dx11.exe`.
+The DX9 version will be removed in a future update." >}}

 # Arguments